Tips for optimising your video campaign

 - If you find that your video ad's view rate is lower than ads in your other campaigns, you can adjust your campaigns for a higher view rate.

-Average cost per view (CPV) is the average amount an advertiser pays for a view of their video ad.
+Average cost-per-view (CPV) is the average amount that an advertiser pays for a view of their video ad.
 CPV fluctuates based on ad length, creative quality, targeting and auction dynamics among other factors.

 Tips to meet your CPV goals

 While a bid is the most direct link to cost per view, there is a balance between the targeting and creative that also provide the best user match, and therefore drive a higher view rate and low CPV.
 Here are some tips for optimising for CPV.

 - Adjust your bids: Bids have the most direct link to CPVs in that you will never pay a higher CPV than your maximum bid.
 However, they act only as a ceiling, and so are only one way to make CPV adjustments.
 The most effective use of bids is in bidding your true value for the view that you’re buying (much as you would with a click in Google Search).
 However, this “true value” is often difficult to arrive at, and is a critical place to focus in post-campaign evaluation.
 The best starting point for defining your value of a view is by comparing your paid views, owned views (views of content that you own) and earned views (views from shares).
 A view can drive far more activity beyond what you pay for directly.
 With TrueView ads, there can be improved engagement and recall for ads that haven’t even been seen for the full 30 seconds, meaning that you don’t pay, but still accrue value.